pogoyoly/LGrafEU/README.md

 flow of ecological modellers.
 The package is designed to generate landscapes using different algorithms, and then store the information in an output file that includes both a raster layer, and a list containing all information of the fields.
-This package allows to systematically generate landscapes in a reproducable and controlled way.
+This package allows to generate landscapes in a systematic reproducable way while controlling for different variables.

 ## Installation